TPautras/Software-Engineering-Hanyang/README.md

 ## 1. Overview

-This project is a **mobile-first health application** that provides **personalized predictions of drug efficacy and adverse effects** using AI.
+This project is a **web-based health application** that provides **personalized predictions of drug efficacy and adverse effects** using AI.

 Standard pharmacokinetic (PK) models and dosage guidelines are designed for “average” patients and often fail to capture inter-individual variability in drug response.
 Our goal is to help real people taking common medications (painkillers, antidepressants, anti-allergy drugs, etc.) to: